 This section provides resources on how the school system identifies, responds, and provides support to children, youth, and families exposed to domestic violence and offers support to parents and caregivers who may be victims of domestic violence.

-Massachusetts Advocates for Children (2005)
+Massachusetts Advocates for Children and Harvard Law School (2018)

 Presents a series of videos on childhood trauma and its impact on academic performance, classroom behavior, and relationships.

 How Trauma Affects Kids in School